ADKosm/MahjongBlockchain/README.md

 # Or

-You can try deployed version [on this site](http://kosmose.me:8585).
+You can try deployed version on this site: [blockjong.kosmose.me](http://blockjong.kosmose.me/).
 But this site are working on very small machine, so it can leads to slow running, infinite loading, etc.